Good Editors are a rarity – why?

 “[M]ore than being good writers, editors must be good critical thinkers who can recognize and evaluate good writing — or can figure out how to make the most of not-so-good writing. . . .
 [A] good editor needs a sharp eye for detail.
 We need to be organized, able to envision a structure for an article when one does not yet exist, or to identify the missing pieces or gaps in logic that are needed to make everything hang together.”
 (Mariette DiChristina, “Science Editing,” in A Field Guide for Science Writers, ed. by Deborah Blum et al. Oxford University Press, 2006)

 The “final say” in writing often goes to the editor.
-But what happens if an editor is less prepared to make a judgement on the writing?
+But what happens if an editor is less prepared to make a judgment on the writing?
 It’s important that the managing editor of content is also skilled in writing, not just editing.

 Some editors take enjoyment in “modifying” little things, here and there, and sometimes everywhere, that fit within their own biases according to personal opinion.
 Since the writer is the one who wrote the piece, they must be the expert on the material provided.
 When an editor is not an experienced writer or lacks expertise on the material and makes modifications to a writing piece, the final product may actually end up at a much lower quality than when you originally started.
-This happens quite often, and once again affects the client most.
+This happens quite often, and once again affects the client the most.

 Friction with intention must be avoided.